pgollor/esp8266-webconf-mDNS-OTA/README.md

 # esp8266-webconf-mDNS-OTA

+Arduino code sample to configure the ESP8266 via http and update Over-the-Air (OTA).

+## Information
 The over the air (OTA) flashing stuff works only for flash size higher or equal than 1 MB.
 You can check your flash size by getting the flash chip id with the esptool python script:
 ```